-No, you do not have to let employees take a negative PTO balance.
-If you do allow it however, your policy should be clearly written up in your handbook.
+No, you do not have to let employees take a negative balance.
+If you do allow it however, your policy should be clearly written up in your employee handbook.

 What happens if an employee is terminated or quits with a negative PTO balance?

-If an employee is terminated or quits with a negative PTO balance, you might be able to deduct the salary that was advanced from their final paycheck.
+If an employee is terminated or quits with a negative paid time off balance, you might be able to deduct the salary that was advanced from their final paycheck.

 The key word here is “might,” as it depends on your state laws.
 To make sure your company stays compliant, be sure to check your state’s Department of Labor website.